Texts in English

 www.researchgate.net/publication/353841296.
 Spanish translatation available (2003b-es).

 1997d-en.
 "What remains of the idea of progress in language teaching?".
-English translation of "Que reste-t-il de l'idée de progrès en didactique des langues ?"
+English translation from "Que reste-t-il de l'idée de progrès en didactique des langues ?"
 (1997d).
 "Progress is no longer just a hope, but a danger, no longer just a solution, but a problem to be posed and analyzed as such.
 Four propositions are made corresponding to this observation: 1. the perception of progress depends closely on the dominant values of the moment.
 2. Progress in knowledge can be progress in uncertainty.
 3. Progress in one area may cause regressions in another.
 4. Progress in one area can be a regression in another.
 Each of these propositions is illustrated by several short examples drawn from the evolution of foreign language didactics in schools in France since its constitution a century ago.
 Two postfaces are published following this text published in 1997, one dated 2008 ("Ten years later"), the other dated 2018 ("Twenty years later"), which take up these proposals to point out their permanence or modifications by means of new current examples.
 Also available at: www.researchgate.net/publication/365354383 (November 2022).

 Section "Bibliothèque de travail"

-- 015-en"Scientific theories versus didactic models (according E. Morin and R. Rorty)".
+015-en"Scientific theories versus didactic models (according E. Morin and R. Rorty)".
 Table contrasting the two concepts of "theory" and "model" based on the ideas of : MORIN Edgar, Introduction à la pensée complexe (1990), RORTY Richard, L'espoir au lieu du savoir.
 Introduction au pragmatisme (1995).
 The notions mobilized for this purpose are project, knowledge design, theory-practice relationship design, orientation (product or process), approach (external or internal) and methodology.
-English translation of 015
+English translation from 015

-- 041-en.
+041-en.
 "Didactic treatment of the authentic document in language and culture class.
 Task analysis model".
 English translation (February 2023) of French original version (041, November 2020).
 The use of authentic documents as a medium for teaching and learning language and culture has been a constant in school language teaching, from the grammar-translation methodology (which aimed at having students translate texts from classical literature) to the action-oriented perspective.
 These documents even became, during the whole period of the "active methodology" (official school methodology in France from the 1920s to the 1960s), the principle of unity of the didactic unit or sequence, which is constructed from a single document or a group of documents on the same cultural theme, and on which the learners are asked to carry out a set of tasks which constitute a school macro-task called in France "explication de textes", each of the micro-tasks corresponding to a different form of explanation.
 However, textbooks claiming to use the communicative approach have adopted the same device and the same tasks from level B2 onwards, and even from level B1 onwards, and they are also found in the PIRLS and PISA assessments.
 The model of task-based analysis presented here, illustrated by numerous examples taken from textbooks, appears as soon as the logic of maximum didactic exploitation of a document considered to be representative of both the target language and culture is brought into play, and has been progressively enriched by successive additions over the course of the 20th century.
 As it is now constituted, with the tasks "prepare - identify - analyze - interpret - extrapolate - react - judge - compare - transpose - extend", it can serve as a guide (1) for teachers and learners, who can identify, according to the potential of the documents and their objectives (2) for authors of language textbooks, in order to organize the work on the different documents within the didactic units, and (3) for students of didactics of languages and cultures, who can use it as a grid for analyzing the didactic materials. ollowing the presentation of this model, examples of application are proposed, a dynamic model putting the different tasks into a network, and proposals for target exercises to train learners on each of these tasks, as is done on grammar points or lexical fields.
 Also available ResearchGate: https://www.researchgate.net/publication/368426725.
 Original French version: 041.
 Spanish version: 041-es.

 050-en.
 "Analysis grid of the different current types of implementation of the social action-oriented approach (SAOA) in the textbooks of french as foreign language (FFL)".
 Positioning current forms of implementing social action-oriented in language textbooks on a continuum between two extreme terminals, one internal, the task-based (communicative) approach, and the other external (i.e., out-of-the-book), project-based pedagogy.
 May 2013.
 Reproduction of the three textbook units that were used to calibrate this grid.
 This document includes (1) the analysis grid; (2) comments on the grid; (3) a "Summary of the criteria for distinguishing between 'task' and 'mini-project'".
-English translation of "Grille d’analyse des différents types actuels de mise en œuvre de l’agir dans les manuels de langue", 050.
+English translation from "Grille d’analyse des différents types actuels de mise en œuvre de l’agir dans les manuels de langue", 050.
 Also available at www.researchgate.net/publication/367509067.

 -058-en.
 "The five epistemological types of coherence available in didactics of foreign languages-cultures".
-English translation of 058, new French version October 19, 2022.
+English translation from 058, new French version October 19, 2022.
 This document takes into account my latest work on multi- and pluri-methodological modes of variation.
 The different epistemological types of coherence currently available are now four: "closed coherence", "open coherence", "multiple coherences", "plural coherence" and "virtual coherence".
 A "complex didactics of languages and cultures" (cf. my 2003b manifesto article) must be able to take into account in its analyses, and to mobilize in its proposals, the totality of these modes of coherence.

 -063-en.
 "The three epistemological paradigms (Edgar Morin)".
 This personal summary table presents the three main existing epistemological paradigms: the "scientific paradigm", the "simplification paradigm" and the "complexity paradigm".
 The latter is the only one that is suitable for language and culture didactics, at least if we conceive it as a "complex didactics" (about this concept, cf. 2003b-en).